fsh-nur/tech221_virtualisation/README.md

 ## Monolithic Architecture vs 2-tier Architecture vs Microservices

-- The most basic form of architecture is ** monolithic architecture **, this is where all work is done on one server, and all software and applications are run on one single server.
+- The most basic form of architecture is **monolithic architecture**, this is where all work is done on one server, and all software and applications are run on one single server.
 You can imagine that there is a lot of risk when it comes to this as if the server crashes, it will be very difficult to recover any work.

-- As a DevOps team, 2-tier architecture is adopted instead which is more reliable.
+- As a DevOps team, **2-tier architecture** is adopted instead which is more reliable.
 This is made up of an app and a database, which support each other, where if one of them is down, the other can be recovered.

--**Microservices** architecture is seen as even better as it is broken down into smaller pieces so it becomes more robust.
+- **Microservices architecture** is seen as even better as it is broken down into smaller pieces so it becomes more robust.